 5th Annual NEM Curling Bonspiel—March 14th from 1:00PM to 8:00PM – Halifax Curling Club, 948 South Bland Street, Halifax

-Team registrations are now being accepted for this year's National Engineering Month Curling Showdown.
+ONE team spot left to be confirmed! (teams are confirmed once payment details have been received) and ONE individual spot remains for this year's National Engineering Month Curling Showdown.
 Each team must consist of at least 2 Engineers Nova Scotia members.
 Every team will get to play 4 one hour (3-end) games.
 Compete to establish your team's bragging rights for the year as Nova Scotia's top engineering curling team!
 The cost is $200/team and includes pizza in the lounge after the games.
 There are only 8 team spaces available, so register today!
 Please contact Christine Larocque at firstname.lastname@example.org register via email or call 902-491-1213 to register by phone.

 The Ritual of the Calling of an Engineer Ceremony (Camp 7) - March 14th at 2:00 pm – Cunard Centre, 961 Marginal Road, Halifax, NS Celebrate the achievement of our province’s newest class of engineering graduates by attending the annual Iron Ring Ceremony.
 All engineers with an Iron Ring from any Camp are encouraged to attend.